 If you like to prepare a big batch at once, you might wonder if you can freeze cooked ribs.
 Well the answer is yes.
 You will see below how to ensure they stay at their very best.

-Food retain their texture best when they freeze rapidly.
+Food retains texture best when it is frozen rapidly.
 The best way to freeze your ribs is in a single layer.
 It's often best to freeze the individual portions, then transfer the wrapped ribs to a heavy-duty zipper-seal bag once they're frozen.